olcf/hands-on-with-frontier/challenges/Python_QLSA/hpc2025/qlsa/README.md

 # Visualization

+For your convience, we have provided a plotting script [`plot_fidelity_vs_shots.py`](plot_fidelity_vs_shots.py) to complete the HPC Crash Course challenges.

-See the following Jupyter notebooks for example scripts on how to generate plots:
+However, please see the following Jupyter notebooks for example scripts on how to generate other plots:

 > Note: Although you won't be using OLCF's JupyterHub as part of the HPC Crash Course, these notebooks act as a examples for incorporating the proper python syntax into standalone python scripts.